 - Prevents roots from growing back into drains

-In summary, a pipe relinine is a perfect way to ensure your pipes are in their best condition, without the hassle of excavation.
+A pipe relining is a perfect way to ensure your pipes are in their best condition without the hassle of excavation.